jeffreykegler/old_kollos/notes/misc/strand.md

 ## Creating the transcription grammar

-In order to accomplish our purposes, we define a "transcription grammar".
+In order to accomplish our purposes, we define a "strand grammar".
 Let our original grammar be `g1`.
-Ignore, for the moment, the two issues of nullable symbols, and of empty rules.
+We will call `g1` the pre-strand grammar.

 We need to define, for every rule in `g1`, two 'nucleotide rules', a `left nucleotide` and a `right nucleotide`.
+Initially,
+we will ignore some of the issues raised by nulling symbols and empty rules.
+At the end, we will return to these issues.

 First, we'll need some new symbols.
 For every non-terminal, we will want a left